LaurentNevou/Q_band_ZB/README.md

 # Q_band_ZB
-Compute the electronic band structure of Zinc Blende semiconductors.
+Computes the electronic band structure of Zinc Blende semiconductors.

 3 models are available and can be switched ON/OFF: